sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 Duration: 5

 ### Step 1:
-On the `Project Tracker` page, create a new blank input table and rename it to `Status Update Input Table`.
+On the `Control Panel` page, create a new blank input table and rename it to `Status Update Input Table`.

 Connect to the `Sigma Sample Database` again.

 Create the following columns:
 <table>